riboflavin/test-framer-sync/compare/avoma-vs-fathom.md

 | Language Support                   | ❌ English only | ✅ Multiple languages |
 | Desktop App                       | ❌ No (Web-based) | ❌ No (Web-based) |
 | iPhone & Android Apps              | ✅ Yes (Both) | ✅ Yes (Both) |
-- Avoma might appeal to companies looking for a tool with Zoom and calendar integration, as well as integration with platforms like HubSpot and Notion.
-However, its lack of support for in-person meetings and local recording could limit its usefulness for those seeking a comprehensive solution.

-- Fathom, on the other hand, offers a free unlimited plan and is easy to use, making it suitable for individuals or small businesses.
-Despite its support for multiple languages and availability on both iPhone and Android, its absence of an automation engine may hinder its ability to streamline meeting processes effectively.
+Avoma might appeal to individuals or businesses looking for a tool with integrations to Zoom, Calendar, HubSpot, and Notion, as well as an automation engine.
+However, it lacks support for in-person meetings and local recording, and has a learning curve.
+Fathom, on the other hand, offers a free unlimited plan, ease of use, and support for multiple languages, but falls short on integrations and lacks an automation engine.
+Both tools are web-based with mobile apps, but may not fully meet users' needs in terms of integration depth and practical meeting assistance.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.